*** 2021 Updated***

 You have 1 attempt to pass each questionnaire; if you fail to reach an overall pass rate of 70% you will need to repeat the programme again (at an extra cost to you) in order to receive your course certificate.

 To complete the programme, you must work through all the modules (ie open each page), as well as attain the pass criteria for that programme.
-You may exit the programme and return later, when you log back in the programme, you will automatically be returned to the place you left off.
+You may exit the programme and return later, using the 'bookmark & exit' button, when you log back in the programme you click 'resume' and you will automatically be returned to the place you left off.

 On completion / Passing of the programme, you will be able to return to your account and download and then print your course certificate automatically you will also be sent an email confirming your pass or failure status, along with appropriate instructions as to what to do next.